 I think I can finally say that it’s complete!

 I totally have changed the look of my home’s builder-grade bathroom.
 I like the way it looks now!
-You can give your bathroom a whole new look, too!
+You can give your bathroom a budget makeover, too!

 Take a look at these easy DIY bathroom projects that you can do.